Murder Suspect Mistakenly Released, Police Searching For Him In DTLA Area

-LOS ANGELES (CBSLA) — A murder suspect whose case was “erroneously” dismissed was released from jail and on the loose in the downtown Los Angeles area on Tuesday afternoon.
+LOS ANGELES (CBSLA) — A murder suspect whose case was “erroneously” dismissed was released from Century Regional Detention Center in Lynwood and on the loose in the downtown Los Angeles area on Tuesday afternoon, officials said.

 The southbound 101 Freeway was temporarily closed in the search for 24-year-old Steven Manzo of Hawaiian Gardens.